 Priority Implications All people in Doncaster benefit from a thriving and resilient economy.
-Mayoral Priority: Creating Jobs and Housing Mayoral Priority: Be a strong voice for our veterans Mayoral Priority: Protecting Doncaster's vital services People live safe, healthy, active and independent lives. • Mayoral Priority: Safeguarding our Communities Mayoral Priority: Bringing down the cost of living People in Doncaster benefit from a high quality built and natural environment.
-Council budget and monitoring impacts on all Mayoral Priority: Creating Jobs and Housing Mayoral Priority: Safeguarding our Communities Mayoral Priority: Bringing down the cost of living priorities All families thrive.
-Mayoral Priority: Protecting Doncaster's vital services Council services are modern and value for money.
+Mayoral Priority: Creating Jobs and Housing Mayoral Priority: Be a strong voice for our veterans Mayoral Priority: Protecting Doncaster's vital services People live safe, healthy, active and independent lives.
+Mayoral Priority: Safeguarding our Communities Mayoral Priority: Bringing down the cost of living Council budget People in Doncaster benefit from a high quality built and natural environment.
+Mayoral Priority: Creating Jobs and Housing Mayoral Priority: Safeguarding our Communities Mayoral Priority: Bringing down the cost of living and monitoring impacts on all priorities All families thrive. • Mayoral Priority: Protecting Doncaster's vital services Council services are modern and value for money.
 Working with our partners we will provide strong leadership and governance.